 Live demo, running right now in your browser — open the full-screen clock and tap the verse.

-Selah shows up about seventy-four times in the Psalms, usually in the middle of a verse.
+Selah (סֶלָה), in the Hebrew Bible, shows up about seventy-four times in the Psalms, usually in the middle of a verse.
 Nobody is fully sure what it meant to the people who first sang these songs.
-Most readers take it as a pause: stop, let the last line settle, before the next one starts.
-A rest written into the music.
+Scholars take it as a pause: stop, let the last line settle, before the next one starts.
+A moment of rest woven into rhythm.

-A verse on a screen is a small thing — one line lifted out of a much larger story.
+A verse on a screen is incomplete—one line lifted out of a much larger story that points entirely to Him.

 So nothing on this clock ends at the verse.
 Every minute leads somewhere — into the psalm, the letter, the morning in Galilee it was written from.